White and brown spotted dog looking into the distance

 We understand there are times when families must consider surrendering a pet.
 An unexpected life event—such as illness, death or unplanned move—may make caring for a pet seem impossible.
 Other times, people think they must give up their pet because they do not know how to handle a particular issue.

 We encourage you to exhaust all other options.
 Many issues such as chewing, excessive barking, scratching furniture, house soiling and even allergies can be addressed.
-Oregon Humane Society can be a resource for behavioral and medical treatment, services, or recommendations that may help you keep your pet.
+Oregon Humane can be a resource for behavioral and medical treatment, services, or recommendations that may help you keep your pet.

 Rehome on Your Own